May 22, 2017

-How much time do you spend stuck in the traffic every morning?
+How much time do you spend stuck in traffic every morning?
 Or waiting for your train?
 Commuting, for many people a “necessary evil” has become a part of a worker’s daily life.
-Whether by car, train, bus or else the long hours spent going back and forth to work seem like wasted.
+Whether by car, train, bus, or else the long hours spent going back and forth to work seem like wasted.

 Daily commuting productivity

 It is estimated that the average US commuter spends 42 hours a year sitting in traffic.
-Meanwhile, in the UK the commuting time has risen constantly in the last decade.
-The hike of housing prices have resulted in the rise of the “extreme commuter”: a person who spends up to 3 hours daily to just go to work.
+Meanwhile, in the UK commuting time has risen constantly in the last decade.
+The hike in housing prices has resulted in the rise of the “extreme commuter”: a person who spends up to 3 hours daily to just go to work.

 As a commuter myself, I go to work at Timeneye with a short bus+train ride.
 For my productivity routine, it is essential to start off the day in the best way.
 That is why I realized that there are a lot of things you can do while commuting to work, depending on the means of transportation.

 Of course, the activities vary according to a) the length of the journey and b) your general disposition to getting things done while traveling.
-But if you wish to make a better use of all the time spent commuting to work, here are a few suggestions.
+But if you wish to make better use of all the time spent commuting to work, here are a few suggestions.

 By train